 A commodity broker is in business to make money, but one must make sure they are paying for solid advice and recommendations and not for just the sake of paying commissions.
 It is highly unlikely your account will be profitable if you are a very active trader paying $80 per round-turn in commissions.

 Many new traders will choose a commodity broker based on commission rates.
 There is a lot more to the commodities futures business than just the rate of compensation paid to the broker.
 The main reasons for choosing a commodity broker should be whether you believe the broker will enhance the profitability of your account and if you feel the broker will be a valuable partner when it comes to helping achieve trading goals and objectives in the futures markets.

-A commodity brokerage firm can pay about $10 - $15 to clear their trades with their FCM.
-Your commodity broker normally gets paid around 50% of the commissions charged to clients.
+A commodity brokerage firm must pay fees to clear their trades with their Futures Commission Merchant (FCM).
+Your commodity broker gets paid a percentage of the commissions charged to clients.
 Often, the clearing fee is subtracted right off the top of their payout.
 So, if you expect to get a $30 commission rate from your broker, the broker is likely earning less than $10 per trade.

 Most commodity brokers are willing to negotiate commission rates, especially when it comes to their established and active clients.
 If you are not able to negotiate lower rates when you open an account, you may be able to negotiate later as the relationship with your broker evolves.

 If you have not been making money with your commodity broker because of their recommendations, you can always negotiate for a break in commissions.
 However, if you are consistently losing money with a broker, it may be time to look at someone else.

 If your broker is making you a good return on your investment you may not want to rock the boat as in the world of commodity brokers, one often gets what they pay for.
 Good commodity brokers are hard to find.
 It is always better to pay higher commissions to those who consistently make money rather than taking a chance with an unproven and untested commodity broker.